ICAR-BIOINFORMATICS/GPXplore/README.md

       python GPXplore_terminal.py --genome_path <reference genome.fasta> --gene_path <gene.fasta> --gff_path <annotation gff file> --output_path output file --upstream_len 100 --downstream_len 100

+--genome_path : reference genome file in fasta format

+--gene_path : gene sequences for which you want to extract promoter  (this file can have one or more gene sequnce)

+--gff_path : Annotation file in gff format

+--output_path : output file location where you want to store your results

+--upstream_len 100 : length of upstream sequence

+--downstream_len : length of downstream sequence

 ## Developed by:
 ### Dr. Shbana Begam, Scientist